bondy-io/bondy_docs/docs/concepts/wamp/introduction.md

 # Introduction to WAMP

->The Web Application Messaging Protocol (WAMP) is a routed protocol for distributed applications with all application components connecting to a WAMP Router that performs message routing between them.
-WAMP provides the two most important communication patterns for loosely couple distributed architectures: Publish-Subscribe and Routed Remote Procedure Calls.
+>The Web Application Messaging Protocol (WAMP) is a routed protocol for distributed applications with all application agents connecting to a WAMP Router that performs message routing between them.
+WAMP unifies the two most important communication patterns under a single protocol: Publish-Subscribe and Routed Remote Procedure Calls.{.definition}

 <ZoomImg src="/assets/wamp_routing.png"/>